RBI proposes multilayer system, stricter norms for NBFCs

-Mumbai, Jan 22 (IANS) The Reserve Bank of India (RBI) on Friday proposed a four-layered structure for non-banking finance companies (NBFCs) and new norms to strengthen the governance and operations of these entities.
+Mumbai: The Reserve Bank of India (RBI) on Friday proposed a four-layered structure for non-banking finance companies (NBFCs) and new norms to strengthen their governance and operations.

-Accordingly, the RBI in a discussion paper proposed to differentiate between NBFCs depending upon the layer they belong to, such as base and middle.
+The RBI, in a discussion paper, proposed to differentiate between NBFCs depending upon the layer they belong to, such as base and middle.

-"To sum up, regulatory and supervisory framework of NBFCs shall be based on a four-layered structure - 'Base Layer, Middle Layer, Upper Layer and a possible Top Layer'," the discussion paper read.
+"To sum up, regulatory and supervisory framework of NBFCs shall be based on a four-layered structure - 'Base Layer, Middle Layer, Upper Layer and a possible Top Layer'," it read.

-As per the discussion paper, NBFCs in lower layer will be known as 'NBFC-Base Layer' (NBFC-BL), for middle layer as 'NBFC-Middle Layer' (NBFC-ML).
+As per the discussion paper, NBFCs in the lower layer will be known as 'NBFC-Base Layer' (NBFC-BL), and for the middle layer as 'NBFC-Middle Layer' (NBFC-ML).

 "An NBFC in the Upper Layer will be known as 'NBFC-Upper Layer' (NBFC-UL) and will invite a new regulatory superstructure."